-At long last I have assembled a RIZZETTA TUNE ARCHIVE including most of my music plus some traditional tunes.
+At long last I have assembled a RIZZETTA TUNE ARCHIVE including most of my original music plus some traditional tunes.
 I am slowly posting most of the written music on the SHEET MUSIC page.
 It is an excruciating task given the number of tunes, but I am about 60% done.
 Meanwhile, PDF or paper copies are available at minimal cost.
 See the SHEET MUSIC page.

 My Carbon Flex Shaft Hammers are now available with single-sided heads and at slightly less cost than double-sided heads.
 See the HAMMERS page.